What are Redundancy Protocols?

 What is the primary purpose of redundancy protocols?

-Redundancy protocols ensure network reliability by providing alternative data paths in case of a failure, minimizing downtime and maintaining continuous service.
+Redundancy protocols ensure network reliability by providing alternative data paths in case of a failure, minimizing downtime and maintaining seamless communication.

 Are redundancy protocols compatible with all network devices?